Sharana: Climate

-With an influence from the local steppe climate, Sharana features a cold semi-arid climate (BSk) under the Köppen climate classification.
-The average temperature in Sharana is 10.8 °C, while the annual precipitation averages 265 mm.
+With an influence from the local steppe climate, Sharan features a cold semi-arid climate (BSk) under the Köppen climate classification.
+The average temperature in Sharan is 10.8 °C, while the annual precipitation averages 265 mm.
 September is the driest month with 1 mm of rainfall, while March, the wettest month, has an average precipitation of 54 mm.

 July is the warmest month of the year with an average temperature of 23.6 °C. The coldest month January has an average temperature of -4.5 °C, with the average lows at -10.9 °C.